rcbops/rackspace_privatecloud_jobs/sre-operational-fabric.md

 ### Responsibilities

 - Help drive the architecture, develop, and maintain observability of customer environments
-- Help drive the architecture, develop, and maintain configuration maangement of customer environments
+- Help drive the architecture, develop, and maintain configuration management of customer environments
 - Help drive zero downtime (0DD) CI/CD for our team's infrastructure and app stack
 - Work directly with support engineers, operations, product management, and end-users
 - Own automation to improve efficiency, reliability, and simplicity of clouds